Who We Are

 Conservation, Environment and Technology

-The vote by the U.S. Federal Communications Commission (FCC) to end the classification which provided Net Neutrality reversed policy and removed Internet Service Providers (ISP) from the “common carriers” classification, thus exempting them from the requirement as common carriers to provide equal access to all consumers and all businesses.
+A vote by the U.S. Federal Communications Commission (FCC) ended the classification of Internet Service Providers as “common carriers” thus exempting them from the requirement, as common carriers, to provide equal access to all consumers and all businesses.

-National Farmers Organization believes this action can result in reduced access and/or lack of affordable access to rural farms, businesses and residents.
-This would have a negative effect on rural Americans due to prohibitive costs, thus reversing the prior “level playing field” of the Internet under the previous FCC policy.
+National Farmers Organization believes this action has resulted in reduced access and/or lack of affordable access to rural farms, businesses and rural residents.
+This has had a negative effect on rural Americans due to prohibitive costs, thus reversing the prior “level playing field” of access to the Internet.

-Therefore the National Farmers Organization urges the U.S. Senate and House of Representatives to enact legislation to reverse the recent FCC vote by reinstating ISPs as common carriers, thus reinstating Net Neutrality.
+Therefore the National Farmers Organization urges Congress to enact legislation to reverse the 2017 action of the FCC by reinstating ISPs as common carriers, thus reinstating Net Neutrality to encourage more broadband accessibility for rural America.

 National Farmers Organization also advocates caution in the following areas, and